matter-labs/zksync-web-era-docs/docs/api/api.md

 Returns [address, symbol, name, and decimal] information of all tokens within a range of ids given by parameters `from` and `limit`.

-**Confirmed** in the function name means the function returns any token bridged to zkSync via the official bridge.
+**Confirmed** in the method name means the method returns any token bridged to zkSync via the official bridge.

-This function is mostly used by the zkSync team.
+This method is mostly used by the zkSync team.

 #### Input parameters